jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 	 I left the phone in my bedroom last night, and so I'm grounded from the phone.
 It was an accident.

-GEMINI:	You guys are always in trouble.
+Speaker A:	You guys are always in trouble.
 	What's up with that?

 KENDRA:	Mom's a bitch.